Local-global principles for multinorm tori over semi-global fields: Semi-global fields and Patching

 In this article, we are concerned with a special class of fields called semi-global fields.\\

 \begin{defin} A {\it semi-global field} is the function field of a curve over a complete discretely valued field.

 \end{defin}

-Let $T$ be a complete discretely valued ring with fraction field $K$ and residue field $\kappa$.
+\textbf{Setting}: Let $T$ be a complete discretely valued ring with fraction field $K$ and residue field $\kappa$.
 Let $t \in T$ be a parameter.
 Let $F$ be a function field of a curve over $K.$ Thus $F$ is a semi-global field.
 Then there exists a regular $2$-dimensional integral scheme $\XX$ which is proper over $T$ with function field $F.$ We call such a scheme $\XX$ a {\it regular proper model} of $F.$ Further there exists a regular proper model of $F$ with the reduced special fibre a union of regular curves with only normal crossings.
 Let $\XX$ be a regular proper model of $F$ with the reduced special fibre $X$ a union of regular curves with only normal crossings.
+Such a model always exists by \cite[p-193]{lipman1975introduction}.